 Before running the orchestration, you can review what tasks (configured components) will be executed.
 You can also (de)select individual tasks to exclude:

-Each execution of the orchestration is shown in the Jobs section of the orchestration:
+Each execution of the orchestration is shown in the Last Runs section of the orchestration:

 Clicking on the job row takes you to the orchestration job details:

 Here you can see which jobs were executed and which jobs failed.
 Notice that because the tasks within a phase run in parallel, the

 Snowflake - Email recipient Index was started at the same time as the

 (though it is displayed after it in the list).
 However, the orchestration did not continue to the second phase (

 because the first phase failed.
 You can directly retry the failed orchestration jobs by clicking Job Retry:

 Only failed tasks and failed and not executed phases will be checked by default.
 Additional properties control the execution of tasks within orchestration:

 warningstate).
 This feature is useful when a data source becomes temporarily unstable and you still want to try your best effort to extract it.